artefactual/atom-docs/user-manual/import-export/csv-import.rst

 the templates and imports that do not conform to this pattern will fail or cause unexpected results.

-CSV imports peformed via the :term:`user interface` in AtoM are are executed as :term:`jobs <job>` and performed asynchronously in the background to avoid timeouts in the web browser.
+CSV imports performed via the :term:`user interface` in AtoM are are executed as :term:`jobs <job>` and performed asynchronously in the background to avoid timeouts in the web browser.
 Jobs in AtoM are handled by `Gearman`_, and the status of AtoM jobs can be seen in the :term:`user interface` via the